The latest information about the National Student Survey is now available on the Office for Students website.

 The NSS has been capturing final-year undergraduate students' feedback on their course experience since 2005.

-Every university in the UK takes part, as do many colleges.
+Every university in the UK takes part, as do many colleges and alternative providers.

 Outcomes of the survey are published on the Unistats website to help prospective students.
 The findings are also an invaluable source of intelligence for universities and colleges.